heydi424/heydi424/README.md

 ---

 ## Professional Summary
-Aspiring junior data scientist with an M.P.S. in Data Science and a B.A. in Psychology (minor in Spanish Literature and Cultures).
+Aspiring data scientist with an M.P.S. in Data Science and a B.A. in Psychology (minor in Spanish Literature and Cultures).
 I pair practical analytics skills with insight into human behavior to convert legal, healthcare, mental‑health, and financial data into clear, actionable insights that improve outcomes for clients and stakeholders.